Akronix/mentorship/google-summer-of-code/GSOC-STUDENT-TEMPLATE.md

 * Make an user story of an user intending to do a simulation with FLINT.(*)
 * Study current workflow to create and run a simulation.
-* Do some fixes of usability of current UI extracted from the previous studies.
+* Improve current UI based on previous studies.
 * Design the layout for configuration of parameters window.
 * Implement the above layout
 * Implement widgets